-Learning fighting techniques however is not the only part of the programme.
-The instructors also emphasize the conveying of moral values such as honesty, loyalty, integrity and discipline.
+Learning self defence techniques is not the only thing we teach as part of our curriculum for kids classes.
+The instructors also emphasize on conveying of moral values such as honesty, loyalty, integrity and discipline.
 Every student gets a monthly assignment on morality, which he must complete at home and have signed by his or her parents.

 The parents are urged to work along, to actively play a part in reaching the main goal of the Kung-Fu class: